channaveer/tutorial-stripe-payment-integration/README.md

 Stripe Integration With Laravel 7.X

-Make sure to add the following keys in .env file of your project
+Make sure to add the STRIPE keys in .env file of your project

 STRIPE_PUBLISH_KEY=pk_test...
 STRIPE_SECRET_KEY=sk_test...